Tattomoosa/godot-plugin-devtools/addons/plugin_devtools/README.md

 	<br/>
 </div>

+> Complete and in a polished state but uses 4.5-only features (oops) and I don't know that I have it in me to backport when I'm using 4.5 exclusively.

 # Basic Overview

 Host of tools which aid with plugin development.
 Explore the editor, explore the editor theme, explore property info, load any Control.